 When you're driving with a child passenger, there may be a few other factors you have to take into consideration to make sure they're securely belted into their seats.
 As a starter point, kids under 13 should always ride in the back seat.
 Even with proper child restraints, kids are just too small to ride safely in the front seat.
 This is mostly because airbags aren't meant for child passenger safety.

 Putting on your seat belt may seem like a simple and sometimes pointless task, but we assure you that you'll feel differently if you're ever in a car accident.
 Choosing not to buckle up can result in some really serious injuries or even a fatal injury.
 Not to mention, there are seat belt laws in place that could result in you having a chat with a law enforcement officer.

 Be cool like this guy, wear a seat belt.

 The good news is that the number of drivers and occupants getting buckled up before hitting the road is rising!
 According to the National Highway Safety Administration, seat belt use reached a historic 90.1% in 2016.
-This could be the result of more traffic safety features in cars, more effective drivers ed courses (cough, cough, Aceable) or perhaps a better awareness of defensive driving techniques and how to increase passenger safety nationwide.
-Whether you're a teen or adult driver, have a seat belt policy in your car that you don't start driving until all of your passengers are have fastened up.
+This could be the result of more traffic safety features in cars, more effective drivers ed courses (cough, cough, Aceable), or perhaps a better awareness of defensive driving techniques and how to increase passenger safety nationwide.
+Whether you're a teen or adult driver, have a seat belt policy in your car that you don't start driving until all of your passengers have fastened up.
 Be smart.
 Wear a seat belt.